lennon81280/Spotify-suggestion/README.md

 Run the script:

     python telegram_suggest.py

 The script will fetch matching songs from the specified Telegram channel, search for each song on Spotify, and recommend songs based on certain criteria.
 It will then download the recommended songs using spotdl and send them back to the Telegram channel with metadata.

-Configuration
+## Configurations

 You can customize certain parameters in the script to suit your preferences.
 For example, you can adjust the minimum matching songs required, retry count, and other settings in the main() function.
 License

-This project is licensed under the MIT License - see the LICENSE file for details.